nervosnetwork/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 The native tokens of the Bitcoin network function both as a utility token and an asset.
 When bitcoins function as a utility, they can be used to pay transaction fees; when they function as an asset, they can be used to preserve value over time.
 Those two use cases are often referred to as the "Medium of Exchange" (MoE) use case and the "Store of Value" (SoV) use case.
 The two use cases are not mutually exclusive.
 They are both important for the network to function.
 However, it's important to study the economic motives of the users of both use cases as a guide to analyze the sustainability of the Bitcoin network.

-The Bitcoin protocol constraints the network's transaction throughput with a fixed block size.
+The Bitcoin protocol constrains the network's transaction throughput with a fixed block size.
 Users bid with fees on the limited throughput to have their transactions processed.
 With this auction like mechanism, transaction fees are determined by the transaction demand - the more demand there is on the network, the higher the transaction fee a user has to pay to beat the competition to have their transaction included.

 ### Bitcoin as a Medium of Exchange Network